-Camelina is resilient oilseed that is easily implemented and provides quick soil cover.
-Camelina provides excellent nitrogen uptake and, Compared to other crucifers, is more pest and disease tolerant.
+Camelina is a resilient oilseed that is easily implemented and provides quick soil cover.
+Camelina provides excellent nitrogen uptake and, compared to other crucifers, is more pest and disease tolerant.

-Its medium biomass production allows for the rest of the species in the cover crop mixture to properly develop.
+Its medium biomass production allows for the rest of the species in the cover crop mixture to develop properly.